artist-coding/Wav2Lip/README.md

 ```
 data_root (dataset)
-├── five folders of dataset (we use only main folder in this work)
+├── five folders of dataset (we use only some folders in this work)
 |	├── video IDs ending with (.mp4)
 |	├── audio IDs ending with (.wav)

+data_root (dataset)
+|	├── list of audio
+| ├── list of info
+| ├── list of lip_images

 data_root (dataset)
 ├── CAS-VSR-W1k (LRW-1000)-Release

 |	├── list of audio
 | ├── list of info
 | ├── list of lip_images